 I love teaching knitters to be the boss of their knitting.
 It’s fun to learn new techniques, and new ways to think about old techniques.
 I hope you’ll come to one of my classes, and I’d love to come teach at your retreat or speak at your guild meeting.

-I’m teaching virtually via Zoom for now.
+I’m teaching both in-person at events, and online via Zoom.
 If you’re a shop owner, we can arrange a class for your shop, too!

 My newsletter is the best way to keep track of my classes; I don’t always get this page updated as quickly.
 Sign up for my newsletter here.